-Rowaq Arabi is a quarterly peer reviewed journal issued by the Cairo Institute for Human Rights Studies (CIHRS).
+Rowaq Arabi is a blind peer reviewed journal issued by the Cairo Institute for Human Rights Studies (CIHRS).
 It is a platform for researchers and rights advocates that offers in-depth discussions and analyses of human rights policies and developments in the Middle East and North Africa, utilizing approaches drawn from the social sciences, humanities, and law.
 The journal publishes contributions on themes including but not limited to:

 - Analysis of the role, effectiveness, and status of human rights organizations in the context of the historical development of societies in Arab countries, their struggle to keep pace with progressiveness and overcome stagnation, and the repercussions of this on the social and political role of the rights movement.

 - Understanding and analysis of strategies of human rights movements, their historical development, and their diverse responses to political crises and communal conflicts.

 - Critical engagement with religious and cultural heritage, understanding of its various currents and their contribution to indigenising human rights values, and study of the impact of religious discourses on their application.

 - Developments in the stances of political forces, including political Islam, on human rights values, as evidenced by their programs and practices.